yaswanth19/Bird-image-Classification/README.md

 ## Architecture
-We have used ResNet Architecture as backbone for our model and added some custom layers added on top.
+##### We have used ResNet Architecture as backbone for our model and added some custom layers on top.

 >### RESNET 50 Overview